LJRH/HTC-Structures/README.md

 # HTC-Structures
-Structures of postulated HTC components for XANES calcs.
+Structures of postulated Hydrothermal Carbon (HTC) molecular components for XANES calcs.

 ### To do
 - [x] Generate structures in Avogadro and UFF minimise.